hpe-dev-incubator/hpe-dev-portal/content/blog/converting-hpe-greenlake-api-specifications-in-oas-3-1-using-openapi-tools.md

 C:\>
 ```

-6. After the above steps, I had the tool to convert any HPE GreenLake API spec files from OpenAPI Standard 3.1 to OpenAPI Standard 3.0.
+6. After the preceding steps, I had the tool to convert any HPE GreenLake API spec files from OpenAPI Standard 3.1 to OpenAPI Standard 3.0.

 ## Second tool of the day: deploying the openapi-generator-cli using the npm JavaScript